mksaraf/kubernetes-lab-tutorial/content/patterns.md

 * [Immutable Configurations](#immutable-configurations)

 ### Environment Variables
 For small sets of configuration values, the easiest way to pass configuration data is by putting them into environment variables.
-The following descriptor pass some common configuration parameters to a MySQL pod, using well defined environment variables
+The following descriptor sets some common configuration parameters to a MySQL pod, using well defined environment variables

 ```yaml
 apiVersion: v1